Core concepts

 Synchronize stick tables across peers Jump to heading

 A peers section enables the replication of stick table data between two or more load balancers.
 This feature implements one-way replication of data.
 This makes it ideal for an active-standby cluster where the active node pushes data to the standby node.
 When the data replicates from the active node to the standby node, it overwrites existing data on the standby node.
-For active-active clustering, enterprise modules exist.
+For active-active clustering, an HAProxy Enterprise module exists.

 Enable synchronization Jump to heading